What is ad serving?

 Ad serving describes the process of delivering ads to viewers through an ad server

 , which is a platform that helps you perform tasks related to your online advertising program.
 It makes these tasks easier and more efficient.
-This platform consists of multiple components, some are technical-oriented, some are business-oriented.
+An ad serving technology platform consists of multiple components: some are technical-oriented, some are business-oriented.
 Below we discuss these components in details:

 This functionality is obvious the first thing that comes to your mind when people talk about an adserver

 and rightly so.
 An ad serving engine is the core element of an ad server.
 It uses complex rules and algorithms to select the most suitable ad to display to each viewer.
 The ad selection process must follow many rules, which are defined and applied by the publisher, the advertiser and by the ad server itself.
 These rules include the targeting criteria, viewing frequency, location of ad placement, ad priority, earning potential and other settings.
 The ad engine must consider all of these factors in real-time and return a result within milliseconds.
 Any delay will cause additional delays in the page loading, which frustrates the viewers and results in fewer pageviews, fewer impressions and a low ROI.

 Before, after and during an ad is served, the ad server records different ad metrics and events such as impressions, clicks, and conversions.
 Basically, all interactions between the viewers and the ad are recorded into the database for further processing and analysis.
 The ad tracking process is important because it needs to be accurate and fast.
 These ad metrics help measure and evaluate each ad for its performance.